All prisoners are entitled to spend at least one hour a day in the open air

 According to Article 114 of the Penal Execution Code, prisoners without jobs or financial resources may receive an allowance.

 Organisations, mostly religious ones, provide clothing or food to impoverished inmates.

 Expression of prisoners

 Prisoners are allowed to discuss matters relating to their conditions of imprisonment

-In multi-persons living cells, one inmate is designated to inform the prison service staff about the needs of fellow inmates and the state of the equipment.
+In shared cells, one inmate is designated to inform the prison administration staff of the needs of the other inmates and the state of the facilities.